tnoff/discord-bot/README.md

 $ discord-bot /path/to/config/file db_load db.json
 ```

-### Plugins
+## Plugins

 You can add custom plugins in the `cogs/plugins` directly, that will be loaded automatically.
-The Cogs must use the `discord.ext.commands.cog.CogMeta` class, and take the arguments `bot`, `db_session`, `logger`, and `settings` as arguments.
-The easiest way to do this is to inherit the `CogHelper` object from the common cogs file.
+The Cogs must inherit from the `CogHelper` class, and take the arguments `bot`,  `logger`, and `settings` as arguments. `db_engine` may also be passed as an optional arg.

 You can also use the `BASE` declarative base from the database file in any plugin file, in order to create database tables.

-You can find some example plugins here [some example plugins here](https://github.com/tnoff/discord-bot-plugins).

 If you place a `requirements.txt` file in the plugins directly, these should be installed during the `pip install` of the package.